TraceLarson/WD6-ProjectPortfolio/README.md

 You can now connect to the app by visiting `localhost:3000` in your browser.

-The server is automatically started with nodemon, so you don't need to restart it on changes.
+The server is run with nodemon, so you don't need to restart it on changes.

 ## Devs